Tony Charlton

-Antony Erling Charlton, AM (28 March 1929 – 17 December 2012) was an Australian sports broadcaster.
+Antony Erling Charlton, AM (28 March 1929 – 17 December 2012) was an Australian radio and television sports broadcaster.

 Early life

 Charlton's parents were both from New Zealand.

-His father, Conrad, was a radio broadcaster for the ABC, who had served in World War I and was wounded during the Battle of the Somme.
+His father, Conrad, was a baritone opera singer, who worked with the prominent theatre company of J.C.
+Williamson's, who became a radio broadcaster and station manager of the ABC, who had served in World War I and was wounded during the Battle of the Somme.
 His mother, Hazel, was an opera singer.

-Following his elder brother, journalist Michael Charlton, he was born in Sydney.
-Tony Charlton was educated at Scotch College, Perth, where he captained the First XI cricket team.
-After moving to Melbourne, he set his sights on the South Melbourne Cricket Club, but was deterred by the high standard of players already on the team.
-He subsequently turned his attention to radio with the encouragement of his father.
+Tony following his elder brother, journalist Michael Charlton, was born in Sydney. and was educated at Scotch College, Perth, where he captained the First XI cricket team.
+After moving to Melbourne, he set his sights on the South Melbourne Cricket Club, but was deterred by the high standard of players already on the team, subsequently turning his attention to radio broadcasting with the encouragement of his father.

 Career

 Early radio

 Charlton began his career at Melbourne radio station 3AW.
-There he joined veteran presenter Norman Banks for the stations first Australian rules football broadcast, a night match between Essendon and Richmond at the Melbourne Showgrounds in 1952.
+There he joined veteran presenter Norman Banks for the station's first Australian rules football broadcast, a night match between Essendon and Richmond at the Melbourne Showgrounds in 1952.
 He later joined John Clemenger Advertising to host the London Stores Football Show and The Kia-Ora Sports Parade, broadcast on 3UZ and 3KZ respectively.